Lough Erne: Administration

-Water levels in Upper and Lower Lough Erne are managed by a control structures located at Portora in Enniskillen and by the hydro electric power station at Cliff between Belleek and Ballyshannon, in the Republic of Ireland.
-During the summer period it is aimed to keep the water level at the down steam side of Portora, at or above, 150 ft. to avoid the need for the gates to be closed requiring the use of the navigation lock.
+Water levels in Upper and Lower Lough Erne are managed by a control structures located at Portora in Enniskillen and by the hydroelectric power station at Cliff between Belleek and Ballyshannon, in the Republic of Ireland.
+During the summer period it is aimed to keep the water level at the down steam side of Portora, at or above, 150 ft to avoid the need for the gates to be closed requiring the use of the navigation lock.
 This is to prevent restriction to boat traffic using the navigation facilities at the peak tourist period.

 Rapid draw down of water levels in the Upper Lough is prevented by the restricted capacity of the inter-lough channel section.
 This means that Rivers Agency must anticipate significant inflows by drawing down the loughs to ensure flood storage is available.
 In November 2009 the Erne system experienced a very significant flood event.
 The water levels were the highest recorded since the changes to the system in the 1950s.

 The Erne Rivers Trust is a Rivers Trust NGO trying to help maintain the clean water in the Lough Erne catchment for all the flora and fauna.